jemalbrins/docs/maps.rst

     map.setView([41.838299, -87.706953], 11);

 Now we need to add a tileset to the map.
-Tilesets are basically collections of small square images that contain sections of a map; when you drag the map, Leaflet (or Google Maps, or any other web mapping system) loads new tiles that cover the region being dragged into view.
+Tilesets are basically collections of small square images that contain sections of a map.
+When you drag the map, Leaflet (or Google Maps, or any other web mapping system) loads new tiles that cover the region being dragged into view.
 When you think of a draggable map you've seen online, almost everything on that map came from a tile.
 Here's what one looks like: